 The aim of the AREF Towards Leadership programme is to support the research capacity strengthening strategies of the three partner Networks.
-Together we are investing in talented African scientists in Sub-Saharan Africa, enhancing their global health research and leadership potential.
+Together we are investing in talented African scientists in Africa, enhancing their global health research and leadership potential.

 In this first, pilot, year, AREF will deliver three residential workshops and complementary on-line learning for about 12 individual researchers selected by the three networks.

 The curriculum is designed to support engage and enhance the participants’ own capabilities.
 The programme is directed towards to winning grant funding, empowering effective teams, collaborating internationally, influencing stakeholders and building rewarding research careers.

 The Programme comprises the following elements:

 - Three inspiring and practical residential 3-day workshops at quarterly intervals

 - Baseline and end-of-programme assessments and evaluation